jakofranko/hero/_posts/2015-12-11-version-plan.md

 date:  2015-12-17 09:55am
 ---

+# v0.8

+* Crime; some NPCs should get the robber job and take money from buildings at night
+* Revamp player stats to start matching HERO System stats
+* Pathfinding between z-levels

 # v0.7

 * Houses!
 Need to start generating places for our NPCs to live.
 This will be a new building template, with all new method for placing rooms
-* Furniture Repository.
-Needs to be able to support both single and multi-glyph templates.
-* Continue to flesh out Dynamic Multi-Glyph class; add rotate and move functions?
+* Furniture Repository and some additional pieces of furniture.
+* NPCs should sleep at home, and go to work during the day

 # v0.6

 * Minimap reflect current location of player by lot
+* Start placing job locations on z-level 0
+* Begin pathfinding for NPCs

+# v0.5

-* Begin revamp of task system to start to support jobs, and 'mugging'
+* Begin revamp of task system to start to support jobs
 * Begin time-system for tracking time of day
-* Begin event-system for triggering events at certain times of day.

-# v0.5

-* "Dynmaic Multi-Glyph" or some such that extends the Dynamic Glyph, but supports a 2D array of characters instead of a single character, for things like large pieces of furniture, trees and potentially vehicles
-* `tilesFromTemplate` (or something) functionality for placing features, furniture, terrain, entities, items etc. larger than 1 tile at a time
 * Add some additional stats to entities (though perhaps not the player) to track:
   * Hunger
-  * Money?
-* NPCs (Entities)
-  * Civilians
-    * Men
-    * Women
-    * Children
+  * Money
-  * Robbers
+* Base 'Person' entity

 # v0.4